 Design Progress Open House

-We're hosting an Open House to update the public on the progress being made in the design process of the 95th Street Terminal Improvement Project.
-The design process is currently between 30% and 60% complete, you're invited to review the current terminal designs, learn more about the project and provide feedback.
+CTA hosted an open house at Harlan High School on December 18, 2013 to update the public on the progress being made in the design process of the 95th Street Terminal Improvement Project.
+At that time, the design process was between 30% and 60% complete, and participants were invited to review the current terminal designs, learn more about the project and provide feedback.

 Details about the final design and plan will be presented to the community and posted here as the planning for this project progresses.
 Construction is expected to begin in 2014, after the Red Line South Track Rehabilitation Project is completed.
 Please email your comments and questions about this project to 95thTerminal@transitchicago.com.